pism/pism/doc/sphinx/manual/modeling-dynamics.rst

 at least two parameters (e.g. `A_0` and `n` in ``isothermal_glen``).
 One can create a new, and reasonably arbitrarily, scalar function `F` by modifying source code; see source files ``flowlaws.hh``, ``flowlaws.cc`` in ``src/base/rheology/``.
-To assist such modifications, note that Table :numref:`tab-flowlaw` below also lists the C++ classes declared in ``flowlaw.hh``.
+To assist such modifications, note that :numref:`tab-flowlaw` below also lists the C++ classes declared in ``flowlaw.hh``.

 Choosing the flow laws for SIA and SSA stress balances